mattdevaccount/fs1010project/README.md

 ## INSTRUCTIONS

 1) Start by opening the main folder and run `npm install` to install all required dependencies
 2) Start the application by running `npm start` command from the folder where the `App.js` component is found
-3) The React site should be running on localhost:3000
+3) The React site should be running on localhost:3000, with the API running on localhost:4000 simultaneously.

-## The admin login user name is "MattDevAccount" and the password is "password", in order to access the data page that will display all the contact form submissions.
+## THINGS TO NOTE
 Please note that the `npm start` command will open a second localhost on 4000 to run the API for form submission.
-This will update the form list in real time and you can see the information when you log into the admin portion of the site.
+This will update the form list in real time and you can see the information that was submitted when you log into the admin portion of the site.

+## ADMIN LOGIN INFO

+Username: MattDevAccount
+Password: password